 When it comes to iconic Singaporean dishes, crab is a must-try.

 This delicacy is served in various styles, from the famous chili crab to black pepper crab.
-With so many options to choose from, finding the best places to eat crab in Singapore can be a daunting task.
+With so many options, finding the best places to eat crab in Singapore can be daunting.

 But fear not, fellow foodies, we’ve tasted and narrowed down the seven best places to indulge in this seafood delight.